wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 > The only pity is that it lasted only 20 days, but the professor tried his best to keep us learning.

 ## Data Management

+### Business Drivers

+1. enable organizations to get value from their datasets

 ### Principles